ParadoxV5/Discord-Markdown/README.md

 > ![Indent mechanics, rendered](images/list3.png)

 For Discord Markdown, only the first list line decides the list index (you can start with any ).
-Thus, the indices of your list don’t need to match (only the first index declares a bullet or the starting number).
+Thus, the indices of your list don’t need to match – only the first index declares a bullet or the starting number.
+Both `1.
+1. 1.` and `1.
+6. 9.` will show up autocorrected to `1.
+2. 3.`.
 Consequently, bullet and numbered list can’t mix in the same (sub)list.

 ![Bullet points after a numbered list start becomes numbered lines](images/list4.png)[^d]